ninjaframework/ninja/ninja-core/src/site/markdown/team.md

 Hall of fame
 ------------

 Ninja was initiated by [Raphael Bauer](http://raphaelbauer.com).
 But Ninja is standing on the should of giants.
 We are using an immense amount of libraries and ideas from open source projects.
-Especially ideas from Rails, Play 1 and Play 2 and also libraries from Google, Apacha and Sun/Oracle.
+Especially ideas from Rails, Play 1 and Play 2 and also libraries from Google, Apache and Sun/Oracle.
 This is the time to say **Thank you**.
-And we hope we can contribute a bit back to the world.
+We hope we can contribute a bit back to the world.

 Over the time a lot of awesome people have contributed stuff to Ninja.
 In some random order: